Physics 1408 Sections: H01 (Honors) & 090 (Majors)

 - OHLD:(Online Homework + Laboratory/Discussion)

-- Online homework from the Enhanced WebAssign website (enroll in section ttu 9753 7780 using your name and TTU student ID#) will be assigned and graded on a regular basis.
+- Online homework from The Expert TA website or direct links: PHYS 1408-H01 (Honors) or PHYS 1408-090 (Majors) using your name and TTU student ID, for example R000000001) will be assigned and graded on a regular basis.
 This will constitute half of the credit for the OHLD category.

-- Laboratory/Discussion will be conducted during the assigned periods.
+- Laboratory will be conducted during the assigned periods.
+Discussion will be conducted online and will be aligned with the weekly laboratory.
 Your laboratory+discussion scores will constitute the other half of the credit for the OHLD category.

-- Exams: Three in-class exams (over the material in lecture, text, and discussion) will be given on the approximate dates listed below.
+- Exams: Three in-class exams will be given on the approximate dates listed below.
 You will need a scantron sheet for each exam.

 - Final: A comprehensive two-and-a-half-hour final exam will be given.
 You will also need a scantron sheet for this exam.